R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 ## Mod profiles <a href="#profiles" id="profiles"></a>

 Profiles are a way to launch a version of Northstar with specific mods enabled, differing per profile.
-These profiles are seperated by folders that you create yourself, and add your own mods to.
-This is especially useful if you want to [play vanilla using Northstar](advanced.md#vanilla-on-northstar).
-When launching using profiles, you should make sure EA/Origin are open before launching as to make sure you encounter less issues.
+These profiles are separated by folders that you create yourself, and add your own mods to.
+This is especially useful if you want to [play vanilla using Northstar](advanced.md#vanilla-on-northstar).\
 Currently, the only mod managers supporting profiles are [VTOL](https://github.com/BigSpice/VTOL) and [r2modman](https://thunderstore.io/package/ebkr/r2modman/).

 ### Regular Profile

-The first thing you want to do while creating a new profile is have a Northstar release version downloaded and ready to be used.
-You will only need the `R2Northstar` folder from this second version, as the rest of the `NorthstarRelease.zip` doesn't matter to creating additional profiles
+The first thing you want to do while creating a new profile is to have a Northstar release version downloaded and ready to be used.
+You will only need the `R2Northstar` folder from this second version, as the rest of the `NorthstarRelease.vX.Y.Z.zip` doesn't matter to creating additional profiles

 You'll want to rename the `R2Northstar` folder to whatever you prefer it to be called, such as `R2NorthstarNoMods` if you'd like to have a normal Northstar installation without using additional mods.
 These profiles act entirely independently from the other folders, meaning you can use a mod in a folder without it affecting any others.
-The only downside to this, however, is that they must all be updated independetly when a Northstar update is released.
+The only downside to this, however, is that they must all be updated independently when a Northstar update is released.
 You can install any mods that you would like to `YourProfileName/mods`, and they will load when launching it, though, just like core mods, additional mods will all also need to be updated independently.

 In order to create the `.bat` to launch this profile, you'll need to first create a `.txt` file inside of your Titanfall2 directory, and name it whatever you would like.
 Inside of this `.txt` file, you'll want to put in `NorthstarLauncher.exe -profile=PROFILE FOLDER NAME HERE`, replacing all of `PROFILE FOLDER NAME HERE` with the name that you gave the folder you installed your mods to.
 After this, rename the file to `yourFileName.bat`.
 Double clicking or right clicking on the `.bat` file then hitting `open` will launch Northstar with the assigned profile.